You and Your CourseOpportunities

 4.1 Council.
 Council is ultimately responsible for approving the Compliance Policy.

-4.2 Audit Committee.
-The Audit Committee is responsible for:
+4.2 Audit, Risk and Committee.
+The Audit, Risk and Compliance Committee is responsible for:

 - monitoring and reviewing the University’s Compliance Framework in accordance with the Committee’s Charter, and

 - reviewing and making recommendations to Council regarding the Compliance Policy.